khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 - Secondary action uses the **default** button variant.
 - Left aligned, except in right-to-left languages where they are right aligned and the order is the same.
 See [button alignment and order](/components/button#alignment-and-order) for more details.

-### Behavior

-- Permanently dismissible only when the alert relates to a user's individual instance and wasn't triggered by a system condition.
-- Permanently dismissible when a task isn't blocked if no action is required.
-- No dismiss button or action should be present when a system-condition must be met.
-- A dismissed alert can reappear if an action or system event reproduces it.

 ### Placement

 - **Global**: Impacts the entire experience, is full-width, and is placed directly below the navigation bar.